ASZhrani/Quest2XInput/README.md

 ## Technologies Used

 - **OpenXR**: A cross-platform open standard for VR and AR applications, enabling access to VR hardware.
+- **ViGEmBus**: A virtual gamepad driver that allows applications to emulate gamepad inputs.
 - **vJoy**: A virtual joystick driver that allows software applications to emulate joystick inputs.

 ## Contributing